silverhack/monkey365/docs/authentication/authFlows/devicecode.md

 ## Device code authentication

-Interactive authentication with Azure Active Directory requires a web browser.
+Interactive authentication with Microsoft Entra ID requires a web browser.
 However, in operating systems that do not provide a Web browser, such as containers, command line tools or non-gui systems, Device code flow lets the user use another computer to sign-in interactively.
 The tokens will be obtained through a two-step process.

 ## Usage Examples